A topological classification of convex bodies: Proof of Lemma

 \begin{proof} We note that $u_2 = \frac{(1-t^2)u_1}{1-2\sqrt{1-u_1^2}t+t^2}$, from which (1) immediately follows.
 The second part can be proven with a similar elementary computation.
 Note that in the second case the angle between $[p,q_1]$ and the segment connecting $p$ and its orthogonal projection on $[q_1,q_2]$ is $c u_1$. \end{proof}

 Now, consider a spherical circle on $S$ that touches $G_1$ and $G_2$, and let $u_1$ and $u_2$ denote, respectively, the distance of its closest and its farthest point from the $z$-axis.
 Let $L$ denote the limit of $u_2/u_1$ as $u_1$ tends to zero.
-Note that this limit exists, is positive and does not depend on the radius of $S$, only on the angle of $G_1$ and $G_2$; this follows from the observation that spherical space `locally' is Euclidean.
+Note that this limit exists, is greater than one, and does not depend on the radius of $S$, only on the angle of $G_1$ and $G_2$; this follows from the observation that spherical space `locally' is Euclidean.

-By Lemma~\ref{lem:smallradius}, we may slightly deform $K$ in a way that $G_1$ and $G_2$ are still in the interiors of the two chosen regions, and that $2(R-1)< L$.
-On the other hand, by (1) of Lemma~\ref{lem:limit}, if $2(R-1) < L$, then there is a sufficiently small circle $C$ on $S$ touching $G_1$ and $G_2$ such that the truncation of $K$ by the plane containing $C$ has a stable point, with respect to $o$, on the truncated, disk-shaped part.
+Now we choose the radius of the spherical neighborhood of $p$ such that $2(R-1)< L-1$ is satisfied.
+Thus, by (1) of Lemma~\ref{lem:limit}, there is a sufficiently small circle $C$ on $S$ touching $G_1$ and $G_2$ such that the truncation of $K$ by the plane containing $C$ has a stable point, with respect to $o$, on the truncated, disk-shaped part.
 Furthermore, by (2) of the same Lemma, we may choose $0<\tau<1$ in a way that if $C$ is sufficiently small, then the distance of this point from the boundary of $C$ is at least $\tau$ times the radius of the circle.